PavanRangani/docs/docs/prd/tasks/task-instance.md

 **Informed** : Not mandatory for both task types.
 Multiple persons can be added.
 They are informed when a work completes successfully or fails.

+System maintains role of the user along with task so that it can show proper tasks in Group tab when particular group is selected.
+For e.g. Ravi is selected as Accountable in one of the task and Ravi's role is CA. So system will maintain that Ravi is associated as CA with this task.

 ## Add Task
 ### System rules